Curriculum Negative Mining For Temporal Networks: Experiment

 \subsection{Ablation Study}

 The ablation study detailed in Figure~\ref{fig:ablation} examines the effects of adaptive \underline{$\pi_e$}, annealing \underline{random} negatives, hard negative \underline{cache}, factor \underline{disentangle}ment, and \underline{temporal}-aware embeddings in our method on the TGN model.
-Due to space constraints, we present our study using six datasets here.
+Due to space constraints, we present our study using eight datasets here.
 In both transductive and inductive settings, the complete CurNM model delivers the most robust performance across the datasets.

 The most significant decline in performance is observed when random negatives are removed, validating our claim that a steep difficulty curve can confuse the model.
-In datasets like USLegis, CanParl, and enron, where our model achieves strong results, the removal of temporal-aware embeddings and adaptive $\pi_e$ also leads to substantial performance drops.
+In datasets like USLegis, CanParl, and enron, where our model achieves strong results, the absence of temporal-aware embeddings and adaptive $\pi_e$ also leads to substantial performance drops.
 This underscores their critical role in addressing the networks' \textit{positive sparsity} and \textit{positive shift}.
-Although the impact of removing disentanglement and hard negative cache is less pronounced, their absence can still result in up to a 3\% performance decline, suggesting their importance in enhancing the granularity of learning within the model.
+Although the impact of removing disentanglement and hard negative cache is less pronounced, their absence can still result in up to a 9\% performance decline, suggesting their importance in enhancing the granularity of learning within the model.